The Best WordPress Media Library Management Plugins

 Note: Before trying any of these out, we recommend backing up your website.
 Plugin incompatibility issues may break your website.
 With a backup in place, you can rest assured that you can restore your website back to normal at any time.
 If you do not already have a backup plugin, consider BlogVault.

-Top 5 Media Library Management Plugins
+Top Media Library Management Plugins

 1. FooGallery

-FooGallery is loved by website owners looking to add an extra touch of style and color to their content.
-In addition to the basic media management functionality, FooGallery can also create beautiful galleries.
+In addition to this media management functionality, FooGallery can also create beautiful galleries.
 These galleries can be easily inserted in between textual content to make your visitors stay on your website longer and therefore increase the engagement rate.

 Let’s say you run a photography website.
 You want to showcase photos taken in different settings and styles.
 This customization can help you present your work in different styles and give your visitors a better idea about your photography skills and range.